PX4/PX4-Autopilot/nuttx/configs/ez80f910200kitg/README.txt

     This builds the examples/ostest application for execution from FLASH.
     See examples/README.txt for information about ostest.

+    NOTES:

-    This configuration uses the mconf-based configuration tool.
+    1. This configuration uses the mconf-based configuration tool.
 To change this configuration using that tool, you should:

        a.
 Build and install the mconf tool.
 See nuttx/README.txt and misc/tools/

        b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. By default, this configuration assumes that you are using the Cygwin environment on Windows.
+An option is to use the native CMD.exe window build as described in the top-level README.txt file.
+To set up that configuration:

+       -CONFIG_WINDOWS_CYGWIN=y
+       +CONFIG_WINDOWS_NATIVE=y

+       And after configuring, make sure that CONFIG_APPS_DIR uses the back slash character.
+For example:

+        CONFIG_APPS_DIR="..\apps"

 Check out any README.txt files in these <sub-directory>s.